 Let’s assume we ship something on a Monday from San Francisco to New York.
 Below are the retail rates, with fuel surcharges included:

 Both companies offer similar, time-sensitive services at very similar rates.
 Overall, FedEx’s rates are cheaper than UPS in this scenario.
-For some reason, FedEx did not provide a quote for their Ground service, so we will assume that UPS provides the cheapest rate for ground service if you are shipping a small package cross-country.
+For some reason, FedEx did not provide a quote for their Ground service, so we will assume that UPS shipping provides the cheapest rate for ground service if you are shipping a small package cross-country.

 Remember, with Easyship you can get even better rates!
 Check out the discounts you can get:

 In our first example, FedEx’s retail rates were cheaper than UPS’s.
-However, it turns out through Easyship, UPS ends up having the better rates.
+However, it turns out through Easyship, UPS shipping ends up having the better rates.

-Conclusion: When sending a small package cross-country, FedEx provides cheaper rates if you are paying retail price.
+Conclusion: When sending a small package cross-country, FedEx shipping provides cheaper rates if you are paying retail price.
 If you use Easyship, UPS will have a better rate.